blockhousetech/tcwasm/README.md

 *Before we start, please make sure that you have followed Step 2 in installing and testing TCWasm.*

-Now we have set up VM instance and installed TCWasm, it's time to try with some simple analysis tasks.
+Now we have set up VM instance and installed TCWasm, it's time to try with some simple test cases.

 In TCWasm Docker image, there is an accompanying test file folder (under path `/root/test_files`) with a bunch of sample WASM code files.
 These files are extracted from repository [GitHub - binji/raw-wasm: Raw WebAssembly demos](https://github.com/binji/raw-wasm), and are meant to demonstrate basic functionalities for TCWasm: